munz11/Assignment02141/README.md

   - Operators *, /, +, -, &, |, &&, and || are left-associative.
   - Operators ^, [], and ; are right associative.

+  We are currently still working through some issues concerning array memory and the GC [] GC command.